+STGs/EML: Standard Treatment Guidelines and Essential Medicines List for South Africa

 3.6 Inpatient consumption

 A total of 26 100 tramadol HCL tablets were issued to the wards for inpatient use over the period of two months.
 The breakdown for each ward is shown in Table 5, with more than half (51.5%) of the total consumption among the surgical wards.